haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 In case something went wrong with the docking (or simply if you do not want to wait for the results) you can find the following precalculated runs in the `runs` directory:
 - `run1`: run started using the unbound antibody
-- `run1-af2`: run started using the Alphafold-multimer antibody (see BONUS)
+- `run1-af2`: run started using the Alphafold-multimer antibody (see BONUS 2)
-- `run1-abb`: run started using the Immunebuilder antibody (see BONUS)
+- `run1-abb`: run started using the Immunebuilder antibody (see BONUS 2)
-- `run1-ens`: run started using an ensemble of antibody models (see BONUS)
+- `run1-ens`: run started using an ensemble of antibody models (see BONUS 3)

 Once your run has completed inspect the content of the resulting directory.
 You will find the various steps (modules) of the defined workflow numbered sequentially startin at 0, e.g.: